 A clinical data registry is an organized system that collects uniform data (clinical and patient-reported) to evaluate specified outcomes for a population based on performance measures developed from Clinical Practice Guidelines.

-With the increasing usage of EHRs, registries have emerged as valuable solutions for harnessing the power of information technology to capture statistically relevant, evidence-based data to aid in decisions regarding the most optimal patient care.
-Such registries are already being successfully used within other medical specialties and medical associations, including the American College of Cardiology and the American Academy of Ophthalmology.
+With the increasing usage of electronic health record (EHR) systems, registries have emerged as valuable solutions to harness the power of information technology.
+Registries can capture statistically relevant, evidence-based data to aid in decisions regarding the most optimal patient care.
+Other medical specialties and medical associations, including the American College of Cardiology and the American Academy of Ophthalmology, have developed their own registries.

 Reg-ent participants are able to view and track their scores in each reporting category within the Reg-ent MIPS dashboard.